The renormalized volume of a 4-dimensional Ricci-flat ALE space: Introduction

+Ozuch \cite[Thm 0.7]{Ozu19} has recently used this result to prove that spherical or hyperbolic $4$-orbifolds cannot be Gromov-Hausdorff limits of smooth Einstein $4$-manifolds under certain conditions.

+There is a vast literature on renormalized volumes of open manifolds.
+Our motivation was not so much to extend these ideas to a new setting but to interpret some of our computations for Ricci-flat ALE spaces geometrically.
+However, as it turns out, the statement of Theorem \ref{th:max-vol} is formally similar to several known results.
+The examples we are aware of are Anderson's comparison theorem \cite{And01} for the classical renormalized volume \cite{Gra99} of asymptotically hyperbolic Einstein $4$-manifolds, Hu-Ji-Shi's comparison theorem \cite{HuJiShi16} for the Brendle-Chodosh relative volume \cite{BreCho14} of asymptotically hyperbolic $n$-manifolds with sharp lower scalar curvature bounds, and the identification \cite{CECY21,FanShiTam09,JauLee19} of Huisken's isoperimetric mass \cite{Hui06} of asymptotically flat $3$-manifolds of nonnegative scalar curvature with the ADM mass \cite{ADM61}, combined with the statement of the positive mass theorem \cite{SY79,Wit81}.

-First, exploiting the fact that $\Ric(g) = 0$, we will construct a special ALE diffeomorphism $\Phi$ as in \eqref{eq:1} such that $\Phi^*g - g_0$ admits an asymptotic expansion whose leading term has vanishing trace, divergence, and contraction with $\partial_r$.
+To prove Theorem \ref{th:max-vol}, we will first construct a special ALE diffeomorphism $\Phi$ as in \eqref{eq:1} such that $\Phi^*g - g_0$ admits an asymptotic expansion whose leading term has vanishing trace, divergence, and contraction with $\partial_r$.
 Due to these properties, the coordinate spheres $\Phi(\partial B_\rho(0)/\Gamma)$ are CMC to one higher order than expected.
 Thus, $\Sigma_\rho$ is a normal graph of height $O(\rho^{-4})$ rather than $O(\rho^{-3})$ over $\Phi(\partial B_\rho(0)/\Gamma)$, so by changing $\Phi$ very slightly we are able to create a CMC gauge without changing the leading term of the metric.
 The precise statement is as follows.